linuxboot/heads-wiki/Installing-and-Configuring/Upgrading.md

 Internal Flashing
 ===

-On the laptop used to build/download Heads
+Preparing a compliant USB thumb drive
 ---
+On the laptop used to build/download Heads:
 For safety, list the drives available without plugging your USB drive:
 ```shell
 sudo fdisk -l